WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   (table $task_queue 1000 (ref null $ct))

   ;; Entry point, becomes parent of all tasks.
-  ;; Also acts as scheduler when tasks yield.
+  ;; Also acts as scheduler when tasks yield or finish.
   (func $entry
     ;; initialize $task_queue with inital task
     ...